kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 Check if a coverage exists
 --------------------------

-In v10+, rasdaman supports nonstandard REST request to check if a coverage exists.
-The result is ``true/false`` string literal.
+In v10+, rasdaman offers non-standard API to check if a coverage exists in a simpler and faster way than doing a GetCapabilities or a DescribeCoverage request.
+The result is a ``true/false`` string literal.

-For example:
+Example:

 .. code-block:: text